How to Find and Measure Product-Market Fit

 • a new solution created entirely from scratch.

-But in any case, if there's no demand for the product you're planning to build, you won't make it far.
-Sadly, many examples of product-market fit absence led to devastating failure.
+But in any case, if there's no demand for what you're planning to build, you won't make it far.
+Hence, thorough product market fit research must go first.

 Top 5 Reasons for Startup Failure